-“Where are you from?” was the question hounding Hazel Carby as a girl in post–World War II London.
+“Where are you from?” was the question hounding Hazel Carby as a girl in post-war London.
 One of the so-called brown babies of the Windrush generation, born to a Jamaican father and Welsh mother, Carby’s place in her home, her neighbourhood, and her country of birth was always in doubt.

 “This beautifully written book raises the bar for political life-writing.
 Hazel Carby invites readers to follow a reconstructive quest propelled by memory, archive and imagination.
 It is a journey of discovery that forcefully contextualises the injustice dished out by British governments to the ‘Windrush generation’ and their rebel offspring.
 Carby disrupts fixed notions of racial identity that contort our understanding of Britain’s colonial and postcolonial history.”